 We comply with the Equal Employment Opportunity (Commonwealth Authorities) Act 1987 and are an equal opportunity employer committed to providing a safe working environment for everyone.
+We provide for workplace optimisation (reasonable adjustments) to ensure everyone has the ability to thrive in their roles.
 We seek to reflect our diverse communities and provide them with confidence that people from all backgrounds can have fair access to work opportunities at the City of Sydney.